onetwothr1/arXiv-renaming-downloader/README.md

 ## Features

-- **Scoped interception** - Only direct arXiv PDF downloads and verified arXiv downloads from Chrome's built-in PDF viewer participate in filename determination; unrelated extension Blob downloads are ignored
+- **On-page download button** - Click the icon-labeled `Download` button directly below `View PDF` on an arXiv abstract page(`arxiv.org/abs/*`) to download using your saved filename settings

-- **Auto-rename on download** — When you download a PDF from arXiv's PDF viewer, the file is automatically renamed based on paper metadata
+- **Auto-rename on download** — When you download a PDF from arXiv's PDF viewer(`arxiv.org/pdf/*`), the file is automatically renamed based on paper metadata
 - **Popup download** — Click the extension icon on any arXiv abstract page to download with a custom filename
 - **Customizable format** — Define your own filename pattern using tokens

+- **Scoped interception** - Only direct arXiv PDF downloads and verified arXiv downloads from Chrome's built-in PDF viewer participate in filename determination; unrelated extension Blob downloads are ignored
 - **API fallback** — Even without visiting the abstract page first, metadata is fetched from the arXiv API
 - **Smart caching** — Paper metadata is cached when you visit abstract pages for instant renaming

-## Available Tokens
+## Filename Customization
+**Available Tokens**

 | Token | Description | Example |
 |-------|-------------|---------|